joeyjenhuang/eci-586/README.md

 Office phone: (919) 513-8563

-Office Hours: any weekday by appointment
+Office Hours: Monday-Friday 8:00-4:00 by [appointment](https://calendly.com/sbkellogg/analytics)

 **Course Texts**

-There are no required textbooks for this course.
-Course readings and content (e.g. articles, videos) will be provided through Moodle course site or will be accessible online through NCSU Library site.
-You can also configure Google Scholar to allow automatic access to the libraries' subscriptions to journals and databases: <https://www.lib.ncsu.edu/articles/google-scholar>
+There are several required textbooks for this course, all of which are freely available online or through the NCSU Library.
+Supplemental course readings and content (e.g. articles, videos) will also be provided through the Moodle course site.
+You will also be asked to locate articles of interest for our discussions and I highly recommend that you link Google Scholar to the NCSU Library: <https://www.lib.ncsu.edu/articles/google-scholar>

 Required

 1. Krumm, A., Means, B., & Bienkowski, M. (2018).
 Learning analytics goes to school: A collaborative approach to improving education.
 Routledge.
 [Paperback ($27) and eBook ($31) are also available to purchase on Amazon](https://www.amazon.com/Learning-Analytics-School-Andrew-Krumm-dp-1138121835/dp/1138121835/ref=mt_paperback?_encoding=UTF8&me=&qid=1587388348).

 2.

-3. R for Data Science and Mastering Shiny are available free online at <https://r4ds.had.co.nz> and <https://mastering-shiny.org> (for students interested in learning R programming only; for students planning to use point-and-click tools instead of programming, this text is recommended for exploration but not required)
+3. Carolan, B. V. (2013).
+Social network analysis and education: Theory, methods & applications.
+Sage Publications.
+Digital copy available through [NCSU Library](https://catalog.lib.ncsu.edu/catalog/NCSU2803782).

 4.

+5.

 Optional

 1. R for Data Science and Mastering Shiny are available free online at <https://r4ds.had.co.nz> and <https://mastering-shiny.org> (for students interested in learning R programming only; for students planning to use point-and-click tools instead of programming, this text is recommended for exploration but not required)

-2. Krumm, A., Means, B., & Bienkowski, M. (2018).
-Learning analytics goes to school: A collaborative approach to improving education.
-Routledge.
-[Paperback ($27) and eBook ($31) are also available to purchase on Amazon](https://www.amazon.com/Learning-Analytics-School-Andrew-Krumm-dp-1138121835/dp/1138121835/ref=mt_paperback?_encoding=UTF8&me=&qid=1587388348).

-3. Sclater, N. (2017).
+2. Sclater, N. (2017).
 Learning analytics explained.
 Taylor & Francis.
 [Paperback ($43) and eBook ($43) are also available to purchase on Amazon](https://www.amazon.com/Learning-Analytics-Explained-Niall-Sclater-dp-113893173X/dp/113893173X/ref=mt_paperback?_encoding=UTF8&me=&qid=1587388651).

-4. Kieran Healy, Data Visualization: A Practical Introduction (Princeton: Princeton University Press, 2018), <http://socviz.co/>.
+3. Kieran Healy, Data Visualization: A Practical Introduction (Princeton: Princeton University Press, 2018), <http://socviz.co/>.
 [Free online](http://socviz.co/); $30 used, $36 new at [Amazon](https://www.amazon.com/Data-Visualization-Introduction-Kieran-Healy/dp/0691181624/).

-5. Claus E. Wilke, Fundamentals of Data Visualization (Sebastopol, California: O'Reilly Media, 2018), <https://serialmentor.com/dataviz/>.
+4. Claus E. Wilke, Fundamentals of Data Visualization (Sebastopol, California: O'Reilly Media, 2018), <https://serialmentor.com/dataviz/>.
 [Free online](https://serialmentor.com/dataviz/); $32 new at [Amazon](https://www.amazon.com/Fundamentals-Data-Visualization-Informative-Compelling/dp/1492031089).
 An eBook version is also available through [the O'Reilly database](http://go.oreilly.com/georgia-state-university), but you can just use [the online version](https://serialmentor.com/dataviz/).

-6. Alberto Cairo, The Truthful Art: Data, Charts, and Maps for Communication (Berkeley, California: New Riders, 2016). $27 used, $32 new at [Amazon](https://www.amazon.com/Truthful-Art-Data-Charts-Communication/dp/0321934075).
+5. Alberto Cairo, The Truthful Art: Data, Charts, and Maps for Communication (Berkeley, California: New Riders, 2016). $27 used, $32 new at [Amazon](https://www.amazon.com/Truthful-Art-Data-Charts-Communication/dp/0321934075).

 **Required and Recommended Software:** Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
 The Moodle course site and Web-based software required for completing course projects may only be accessed online.
 It is strongly recommended that students have high-speed Internet access (e.g., cable modem).

 This course requires R and R Studio or Tableau (linked below) that will be used to provide hands-on experience with the concepts and skills addressed in course readings.
 R, R studio, and Tableau can be installed on computers running Windows, MacOS, and Linux operating systems.

 Finally, students should feel comfortable installing new software programs and navigating unfamiliar graphical user interfaces.
 It is also recommended that students in this class have some background knowledge of online learning environments (e.g. LMS, MOOCs, etc.) and an understanding of basic descriptive statistics (e.g. distribution, frequencies, mean, variability, etc.).

 Required Software:

 For students who prefer completing course projects using a programming tools, we will use:

 1.  **R** (<https://www.r-project.org>) is an open-source language and computing environment for data manipulation, analysis, and visualization.
 Installation files for Windows, Mac, and Linux can be found at the website for the Comprehensive R Archive Network, <http://cran.r-project.org/>.

 2.  **R Studio** (<https://www.rstudio.com>) is an integrated development environment (IDE) for R which includes an R console, syntax-highlighting editor, and tools for plotting, packages, and workspace management.
 The R Student Desktop application can be downloaded from <https://www.rstudio.com/products/RStudio/#Desktop>.

 For students who prefer using point and click non-programming tools if this matches better with your comfort level or intended mode of application after completing the course, we will use:

 1.  **Tableau** (<https://www.tableau.com/tft/activation>) is an interactive data visualization technology.
 Students have free access to Tableau Desktop.
 Click on the link above and select "Download Tableau Desktop" and "Download Tableau Prep Builder".
 On the form, enter your school email address for Business E-mail and enter the name of your school for Organization.
 Activate with your product key: TC85-6EF8-D0F0-4E00-0988